leohentschker/vslint/README.md

 ```

 ## Security and Privacy concerns
-VSLint supports using OpenAI and Gemini models to perform the design review as well as a shared backend design review server.
-While the benefit of using the shared backend is that it's free, this does mean that snapshots are sent to the OpenAI or Gemini API and that your API key is being sent to a server.
+VSLint supports using OpenAI to perform the design review as well as a shared backend design review server.
+While the benefit of using the shared backend is that it's free, this does mean that snapshots are sent to the OpenAI API and that your API key is being sent to a server.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.